 Buenos Aires is among the unmissable places to visit in Argentina.
 Known as “The Paris of South America,” the Argentine capital is a great (and huge) European-looking city with a fabulous Latin Vibe.

 Plan to spend enough time in Bs.
-Aires (or Baires, as locals call it) to enjoy the gorgeous little cafés where the porteños (this is how people living in Buenos Aires are called) like to meet; the trendy bars and night clubs; the milongas where even the most reluctant ones will be seduced by tango.
+Aires (or Baires, as locals call it) to enjoy the gorgeous little cafés where the porteños (this is what people living in Buenos Aires are called) like to meet; the trendy bars and nightclubs; the milongas where even the most reluctant ones will be seduced by tango.

 In this city, modernity and history mix gracefully.
 BAires, as the locals call it, is incredibly spread out, but with a little bit of effort, most of the tourist attractions can be visited in a day.

-Make sure to also read my post The Best Argentina Travel Tips.
+Make sure to also read my post The Best Argentina Travel Tips for all the important information you need before traveling to Argentina.

 The heart of the city is Plaza de Mayo.
 This is where the Mothers of Plaza de Mayo used to meet with pictures and signs of the desaparecidos – the victims of the Argentine dictatorship – demanding to know where their sons were being held and reporting the human rights violations committed by the authorities.

-That’s where you’ll find the Catedral Metropolitana and the iconic Casa Rosada, seat of the Argentinian President and the political heart of the city.
-Not far from it, Manzana de las Luces is another must see, as it is the oldest colonial church in Buenos Aires.
+That’s where you’ll find the Catedral Metropolitana and the iconic Casa Rosada, the seat of the Argentinian President and the political heart of the city.
+Not far from it, Manzana de las Luces is another must-see, as it is the oldest colonial church in Buenos Aires.

-Microcentro, the commercial centre of the city and close to Plaza de Mayo, is another area of Buenos Aires worth exploring.
-There you will spot the trendy porteños all dressed up, rushing to business meetings.
+Microcentro, the city’s commercial center and close to Plaza de Mayo, is another area of Buenos Aires worth exploring.
+There, you will spot the trendy porteños all dressed up and rushing to business meetings.

 Not far from Plaza de Mayo, Puerto Madero is a great place for a walk.
-This used to be a pier once but it currently is one of the trendiest barrios of the city, with its luxury apartment buildings and trendy restaurants.
+It used to be a pier, but it is currently one of the trendiest barrios of the city, with its luxury apartment buildings and trendy restaurants.
 It is also home to famous architect Calatrava’s Puente de la Mujer.

-San Telmo and La Boca are the most charming barrios of Buenos Aires, and paying a visit is a must.
-San Telmo used to be an elegant area where the wealthiest families in town lived but, following the yellow fever epidemic, they moved to Recoleta.
+San Telmo and La Boca are the most charming barrios of Buenos Aires, and a visit is a must.
+San Telmo used to be an elegant area where the wealthiest families lived, but following the yellow fever epidemic, they moved to Recoleta.

 With its cobbled streets and colonial buildings, it is now a favorite of artists and bohémien, famous for its Sunday antiques market and for the lively Feria de San Telmo (the local market).

-La Boca is where Italian and Spanish immigrants settled in the 19th century and it is now a popular tourist spot for its colorful Caminito and for the Boca Juniors impressive football stadium, La Bombonera.
+Italian and Spanish immigrants settled in La Boca in the 19th century, and it is now a popular tourist spot for its colorful Caminito and the Boca Juniors’ impressive football stadium, La Bombonera.

-Palermo Viejo is one of the trendiest areas of Buenos Aires, packed with gorgeous buildings, cobbled streets and beautiful boulevards.
-You can also explore Palermo Soho and Palermo Hollywhood, which are packed with great street art.
+Palermo Viejo is one of the trendiest areas of Buenos Aires, packed with gorgeous buildings, cobbled streets, and beautiful boulevards.
+You can also explore Palermo Soho and Palermo Hollywood, which are packed with great street art.

 If the weather in Buenos Aires is not nice, make sure to visit one of the many fantastic museums!
-My two favorites are the Museo Nacional de Bellas Artes, which has Argentina’s best art collection with pieces of Renoir, Monet, Picasso and Gauguin, and the Museum of Modern Art.
+My two favorites are the Museo Nacional de Bellas Artes, which has Argentina’s best art collection, including pieces by Renoir, Monet, Picasso, and Gauguin, and the Museum of Modern Art.

-Make sure to also read my posts 25 Unmissable Things To Do In Buenos Aires and A Complete Guide To Where To Stay In Buenos Aires.
+Make sure to also read my posts 25 Unmissable Things To Do In Buenos Aires and A Complete Guide To Where To Stay In Buenos Aires for more inspiration for when you visit Buenos Aires.

 Watch a fútbol match at La Bombonera